Q & A

-A: We restock the website on a regular basis.
-If there is no stock, it simply means we're sold out and quickly working on more products to offer you!
+A: I restock the website on a regular basis.
+If there is no stock, it simply means I'm sold out and quickly working on more products to offer you!
 Please be patient and check back.
 You can also follow us on IG Lady Crimson - Cloth Pads (@ladycrimsonclothemporium) • Instagram photos and videos to find out the latest news on restocks!

 Q: Do you do customs?

 A: No I do not.
 Unfortunately, because I am the only person sewing, I cannot offer customs.

 A: Yes.
 I at times have ready to ship kits available on the website.
 But it isn't always an available option.
 I try to make kits every 2-3 months. check our platforms like Instragram and Tiktok for any upcoming restocks on kits.

 Q: My Great Grand-Ma used material during her period.
 Why would I want to do that too?